Level/level-test/README.md

 ## Example

-Create a fresh db, with out refering to any fs or dom specifics, so that the same test can be used in the server or the browser!
+Create a fresh db, without refering to any fs or dom specifics, so that the same test can be used in the server or the browser!

 ``` js